AHamamd150/MLscanner/README.md

 2- We have done the active learning scan with the batched points sampled random and chosen from the good predicted points.

-* I am a bit doubt that we different shapes for ML random and the Active Learning

 3- AL with VAE doesnt work perfectly and it is time consuming.